The Migration: My story, how I got here.

 Back then I started spending most of my free time and all of my money learning the way the water flows and where the tarpon go down in Florida Bay, 10,000 Islands and the vast backcountry of the Florida Everglades.

-Along with my Boca Grande/Charlotte Harbor tarpon fishing charters during the months of April-August.
-I am now offering tarpon fishing charters in September and October in one of the most beautiful places on Earth, the Florida Everglades.
+Along with my tarpon fishing charters near Boca Grande/Charlotte Harbor during the months of June and July.
+I am now offering tarpon fishing charters in May, September and October in one of the most beautiful places on Earth, the Florida Everglades.

 Whether you choose to fish with light tackle or fly, I can provide a tarpon fishing experience second to none.
 No one will work harder to put you on fish.

 Now, after 30 years as a full time guide, I am still chasing the dream of following the entire migration.
 I have hope someday I will solve the puzzle.
 I already have several years of research into my next goal.
-Until then I will be stalking the flats from Florida Bay to the backcountry of the Everglades all the way to the beaches of Boca Grande and the rivers of Charlotte Harbor.
+Until then I will be stalking the flats from Florida Bay to the backcountry of the Everglades all the way to the beaches of Anna Maria Island and the rivers of Charlotte Harbor.

 Always searching for the greatest game fish in the world.